-- Taking a warm bath before bed may help you sleep, especially if you’re dealing with baby blues or postpartum depression.
+- Taking a warm bath before bed may help you sleep, especially if you’re dealing with baby blues or

 - A sitz bath, which is a shallow bath with only a few inches of water in the tub, may help soothe soreness in the pelvic area.
 This may be helpful if you were in labor for a while before giving birth via C-section.